DeepSSM: Deep State-Space Model for 3D Human Motion Prediction: Methodology

-Based on the skeletal representation described above, as shown at the left of Figure \ref{agvnet}, multi-branches networks are built with DCCMs to encode the motion dynamics of the input sequence at both the coordinate level and the joint level in position space and velocity space, which mainly consists of pose branch, velocity branch, and a fusion module. ($1$) At the pose branch, ${{\bf S}_{1x}}$, ${{\bf S}_{1y}}$ and ${{\bf S}_{1z}}$ are fed into each sub-branch built with $2$ DCCMs, respectively, which enables the network to capture the coordinate-level features.
-Then, one DCCM is applied to obtain the joint-level features by fusing the coordinate-level features.
-Here, all sub-branches are shared weights to reduce the model complexity and also model correlations among $x$, $y$, and $z$ coordinates. ($2$) At the velocity branch, similar to that of the pose branch, ${{\bf V}_{1x}}$, ${{\bf V}_{1y}}$ and ${{\bf V}_{1z}}$ are fed into each sub-branch respectively to gradually capture the multi-level features of the input sequence in the velocity space. ($3$) The fusion module aims to fuse the motion dynamics captured by the pose branch and the velocity branch, which is built with the operation of concatenation along channel followed by a convolutional layer and Leaky ReLU.
-To sum up, the output of this section describes the motion dynamic features of the input sequence, and we mark it as $ {\bf h}(0)$ shown in Figure \ref{agvnet}.
-Therefore, ${\widehat {\bf F}({0}})$ is initialized to $ {\bf h}(0)$, and the initial state of the system $I(0)$ is set to ${ \{ {\widehat {\bf F}({0}})} \}$.
+{\bf Multi-level dynamic encoder.} Based on the skeletal representation described above, as shown in Fig. \ref{agvnet}, the multi-level dynamic encoder that includes multi-branch networks is built with DCCMs, which mainly consists of a pose branch, a velocity branch, and a fusion module.
+The proposed multi-level dynamic encoder models multi-order information of the input sequence at both the coordinate and joint levels in the position and velocity spaces. ($1$) At the pose branch, ${\textbf{\emph S}_{1x}}$, ${\textbf{\emph S}_{1y}}$ and ${\textbf{\emph S}_{1z}}$ are fed into each sub-branch built with $2$ DCCMs, respectively, which enables the network to capture coordinate-level features.
+Then, one DCCM is applied to obtain joint-level features by fusing coordinate-level features.
+All sub-branches are shared weights to reduce the model complexity and model correlations among $x$, $y$, and $z$ coordinates. ($2$) At the velocity branch, similar to that of the pose branch, ${\textbf{\emph V}_{1x}}$, ${\textbf{\emph V}_{1y}}$ and ${\textbf{\emph V}_{1z}}$ are fed into each sub-branch respectively to gradually capture the multi-level features of the input sequence in the velocity space. ($3$) The fusion module aims to fuse the features captured by the pose branch and the velocity branch, which is built with the operation of concatenation along the channel followed by a convolutional layer and a Leaky ReLU layer.